mjjudge/MakerVault/BACKLOG.md

 - Add duplicate detection helpers
 - Improve small-screen usability
 - Add backup/restore guidance for DB + document store
+- Review all user help files and ensure clear and relevant instructions are in place. create hover-overs and links to user documentation.
+- set product version to v1.0

 ## Acceptance criteria
 - A user can import a batch of parts or stock
 - A user can export core data
 - Containers can be labelled and moved in bulk
 - Backup guidance is documented and practical
+- User help is accessible for all screens as well as an overall workflow description available on the landing page.

 ## Tests
 - Import validation tests